 Then (on top of that!) you get video and audio explanations for the answers.

-I would have really have loved to have something on how to study law, something like 7Sage Law School Prep, when I started as a law student.
+I would have really have loved to have something on how to study law, something like Law School Master, when I started as a law student.

 I felt like I was missing something and riding waves of good and bad luck.